 - When mixture is dry to the touch (approx. 4-6 hours), flip mixture and liners over onto the mesh screens and carefully remove the Non-Stick Sheets.

 - Dehydrate for an additional hour, then cut into triangle ‘chip’ shapes and return to Dehydrator. (skip this step if you are making tostada shells)

 - Continue dehydrating until chips/shells are completely done (approx 4-6 more hours) – which means that they will snap or break if you test them.

 - When done, remove the chips/shells from the Dehydrator and store in airtight containers in the fridge until use.

-Preparation & Cooking Time: 30 Minutes Prep & 12-18 hours dehydrating time. (your dehydrating time may vary depending on humidity, temperature, mixture, etc…)
+- Your dehydrating time may vary depending on humidity, temperature, mixture, etc…